gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 IANA is asked to register the following entry in the "ACE Groupcomm Profile" Registry defined in Section 9.2 of {{I-D.palombini-ace-key-groupcomm}}.

 *  Name: coap_group_oscore
-*  Description: Profile to provision keying material for participating in group communication protected with Group OSCORE.
+*  Description: Profile to provision keying material for participating in group communication protected with Group OSCORE as per {{I-D.ietf-core-oscore-groupcomm}}.
 *  CBOR Value: TBD
 *  Reference: \[\[this specification\]\]